2fasc/ReinforcementTrading/100DaysofML/day6+7.md

 * The volume of trade is
   a) an indicator for how liquid the market is
   b) an indicator for how reliable a trend is (consensus of market participants)

+* The timescale defines the strategy used
+  * Holding longterm assets is like a bet that something will be successful -> News, key insights ...
+    * Long Term Reasoning is not in the scope of this project and an ongoing field of research
+  * High Frequency Trading (HFT) is simple but super fast pattern matching with FPGAs
+    * Neural networks are too slow to operate on the nano sec timescales involved here

+* Training an RL agent we'll have to decide wether we rather want frequent feedback or longer term strategies - depending on the choosen reward function (trades as reward are relatively sparse compared to doing nothing)

+* The reward function will be a tradeoff between profit maximization and risk avoidance.

+* Learned policy is only optimal for certain market conditions
+  * Is it possible to gain robustness by training an ensemble?

+** In order to create a somewhat meaningful algorithm it has to compete somewhere between the two extremes: faster than any human could but with more insight than a simple FPGA tool - Ideally  that would be in the ms-min range but the finest data available is in a minute interval.
+I guess minutes it is.**

 # Simplifications
 * Buy and sell at the same level